 Programming, Apps & Robotics entry.
-(The highest year level in the group will determine the year category of the entry)
+(The highest year level in the group will determine the year

-- Robotics entries may use recognised formats such as Lego Mindstorm, eLabtronics, Microbric or similar programs.
+- All entries will be judged on the elements that are the students' own work, and not on the robot itself, or the computer language that has been applied.
+The judges will place high value on the originality of the entry and the potential wider practical applications that it may address. - Robotics entries may use recognised formats such as Lego Mindstorm, eLabtronics, Microbric or similar programs.
 Robots can be built from a kit, bought ready-made, or individually constructed. - Programming and Apps entries may use recognised programming languages such as Java, C++, Fortran, or Visual Basic. - Your entry must include a written report that includes the following: - The aim of the entry, and its scientific purpose and potential applications - The type of robot or computer/device required to run the program - Clear instructions on loading or using the entry - A hard copy of the program and an explanation of what the sections of the program do - Acknowledgment of any external support provided to the entry - A bibliography that acknowledges relevant sources of information.